 You will be guided through a series of progressive field-based experiences that provide you with the opportunity to practice helping students learn with varying levels of responsibility and support.
 Teaching is a complex and ever changing profession - one size does not fit all!
 You will encounter countless opportunities to improve your pedagogy under the supervision of experienced educators, as well as graduate coursework that is integrated with classroom experiences.

 The 180 Days program has a strong track record in job placement.
-If you choose to stay in the Springfield Public School District, you will be credited for a year of teaching (starting at step 2 of the salary scale).
-Additionally, if you teach mathematics or science, you will receive an additional signing bonus ($2000 at the time of this publication).
+If you choose to stay in the Springfield Public School District, you will be credited for a year of teaching (starting at step 2 of the salary scale), and if you teach mathematics or science, you will receive an additional signing bonus ($2000 at the time of this publication).
 Additionally, you will receive a $3,000 stipend from the Springfield School District during clinical teaching, in the spring semester, for your work in the classroom.

 The 180 Days program has a strong reputation with school administrators across the state.
 Completing the program can ensure you an interview in districts familiar with the program.